 2. Commercial speech

 Advertising is constitutionally protected expression.
 Student media may accept advertising.
 Acceptance or rejection of advertising is within the purview of the publication staff, which may accept any ads except those for products or services that are illegal for all students.
 Advertisements for political candidates and ballot issues may be accepted; however publication staffs are encouraged to solicit ads from all sides on such issues.

 E. Online student media and use of electronic information resources

-1. Online Student Media.
-Students may use Internet‐based media, including, for example, Web sites, blogs, e‐mail, listservs and online discussion groups, as they would any other communications media to reach an audience both inside and outside the college.
+1. Online/Digital Student Media.
+Students may use Internet‐based media as they would any other communications media to reach an audience both inside and outside the college.
 All official, college‐sponsored online student publications are entitled to the same protections and are subject to no greater limitations than other student media, as described in this policy.